giantswarm/envctl/docs/testing/README.md

 # Solution: Check the scenario's "expected" section
 # Compare with actual response (shown in debug output)
 # Update expectations if the behavior changed intentionally

+# Use debug mode to see the exact response:
+./envctl test --scenario=failing-scenario --debug
 ```

 ### Step 6: Debug Individual Test Steps